Adult Bible Study Online Supplements

 In fact, I’d suggest that the phrase from this early tradition, “Christ died for our sins,” simply means that “Christ died with respect to our sins”—Jesus’ death concerns our sins, even “deals with” our sins, somehow, in some way.
 Exactly how this works, however, is not spelled out in this phrase.

 The New Testament uses many different metaphors to try to explain how this works, what it means to say that Jesus’ death “deals with” our sins.
 Images of animal sacrifice, scapegoating, redemption from slavery, covenant ratification, military victory, martyrdom, friendship, gift-giving and more are used by the New Testament authors to interpret Jesus’ death “for our sins.”
-Some of these can lend themselves toward the popular “penal substitutionary atonement” idea described above, but many of them don’t at all.
-This is what keeps atonement theologians in business, looking for the best model for making sense of “Christ died for our sins in accordance with the Scriptures.”
+None of these ideas, however, imply “penal substitution”—not even the animal sacrifice images, as Andrew Remington Rillera has amply demonstrated.

 One of the common themes of many human religions through history is the idea that our circumstances are a reflection of divine favour or disfavour.
 If things are going well, our god is happy with us.
 If things are not going well, our god is not happy with us.
 In extreme circumstances—facing a severe drought, experiencing a horrible plague, being conquered in war, suffering exile or enslavement—our god is very angry with us for some terrible wrong that we have done.